yandex-cloud/terraform-provider-yandex/website/docs/r/alb_backend_group.html.markdown

 * `folder_id` - (Optional) Folder that the resource belongs to.
 If value is omitted, the default provider folder is used.
 * `description` - (Optional) Description of the backend group.
 * `labels` - (Optional) Labels to assign to this backend group.
+* `session_affinity` - (Optional) Session affinity mode determines how incoming requests are grouped into one session.
+Structure is documented below.
 * `http_backend` - (Optional) Http backend specification that will be used by the ALB Backend Group.
 Structure is documented below.
 * `grpc_backend` - (Optional) Grpc backend specification that will be used by the ALB Backend Group.
 Structure is documented below.
 * `stream_backend` - (Optional) Stream backend specification that will be used by the ALB Backend Group.
 Structure is documented below.

 ~> **NOTE:** Only one type of backends `http_backend` or `grpc_backend` or `stream_backend` should be specified.

+The `session_affinity` block supports:

+* `connection` - (Optional) Requests received from the same IP are combined into a session.
+Stream backend groups only support session affinity by client IP address.
+Structure is documented below.
+* `cookie` - (Optional) Requests with the same cookie value and the specified file name are combined into a session.
+Allowed only for HTTP and gRPC backend groups.
+Structure is documented below.
+* `header` - (Optional) Requests with the same value of the specified HTTP header, such as with user authentication data, are combined into a session.
+Allowed only for HTTP and gRPC backend groups.
+Structure is documented below.

+~> **NOTE:** Only one type( `connection` or `cookie` or `header` ) of session affinity should be specified.

+The `connection` block supports:

+* `source_ip` - (Optional) Source IP address to use with affinity.

+The `cookie` block supports:

+* `name` - (Required) Name of the HTTP cookie to use with affinity.
+* `ttl` - (Optional) TTL for the cookie (if not set, session cookie will be used)

+The `header` block supports:

+* `header_name` - (Required) The name of the request header that will be used with affinity.

 The `http_backend` block supports: